fooltowise/NeroNotes/Nero's Notes/Munger's Critique of Lawyers, Law Firms, and Litigation.md

 ### The Government's lawsuit against [[Microsoft]]
 [April 2000] Someone whose salary is paid by US taxpayers is happy to dramatically weaken the one place where we're winning big?

 Every business tries to turn this year's success into next year's greater success.
 It's hard for me to see why [[Microsoft]] is sinful to do this.
-If it's a sin, then I hope all of Berkshire Hathaway's subsidiaries are sinners.
+If it's a sin, then I hope all of [[Berkshire Hathaway]]'s subsidiaries are sinners.